funql/funql-dotnet/docs/defining-a-schema/requests.md

 }
 ```

-This configures the request to return a list of `Set` objects, with a `price` field that can be filtered and sorted.
+This configures `listSets` to return a list of `Set` objects, with a `price` field that supports filtering and sorting.
 With all this configured, the request is now properly configured to handle queries like:

 === "REST"